Zenzo Leads the Way with 5G-Enabled Ambulances for Seamless Healthcare Delivery in Mumbai | www.lokmattimes.com

 Zenzo Leads the Way with 5G-Enabled Ambulances for Seamless Healthcare Delivery in Mumbai

-PNN Mumbai (Maharashtra) [India], September 12: Zenzo, a renowned provider of comprehensive pre-hospital care solutions, is revolutionizing emergency medical ...
+Mumbai (Maharashtra) [India], September 13: Zenzo, a renowned provider of comprehensive pre-hospital care solutions, is revolutionizing emergency medical services ...

 Zenzo’s 5G-enabled ambulances aim to meet the increasing demand for swift and effective emergency medical services.
 These ambulances are purposefully designed to provide advanced medical care while on the move, facilitating immediate treatment during transit, particularly in critical situations that require timely interventions.
 India’s leading Telecommunications company played a pivotal role as the technology enabler, creating a platform for seamless integration of various medical equipment and enabling real-time data transmission.
 This innovation empowers medical experts to access crucial information, diagnostics, and medical records instantly.